MaNIKa-Learning-Team/art-restoration-ai/README.md

 Data collection, synthetic damage generation, model design, and evaluation methodology are detailed in the following sections.

+## Experimental Setup
+To train the damage detection models (e.g., U-Net), we used a cloud-based environment equipped with Intel Xeon Silver 4110 and E5-2620 v4 CPUs, each with 32 logical processors, and an NVIDIA GeForce GTX 1080 Ti GPU with 11 GB VRAM running CUDA 12.6.
+For the inpainting models (DeepFillv2), training and inference were performed locally on a machine with an AMD Ryzen 7 7840HS processor and dual GPUs: an NVIDIA GeForce RTX 4060 Laptop GPU with 8 GB dedicated memory and an integrated AMD Radeon 780M.
+The RTX 4060 consistently ran at full utilization during inpainting, highlighting the method’s computational demands.

+For inference using the LaMa inpainting model, we utilized a system powered by an Intel Xeon Silver 4208 CPU with 32 logical processors and an NVIDIA GeForce RTX 2080 Ti GPU.
+The GPU provided 11 GB of VRAM and was operated under CUDA 12.6.
+This setup allowed for efficient batch processing of high-resolution images, enabling faster generation of restored outputs during the evaluation phase.

 ## Methodology
 ### Dataset Description
 The study requires high-quality digital images of paintings to serve as the foundation for model training and evaluation.
 These images were sourced through web scraping from WikiArt, a large online visual art encyclopedia.
 To automate this process, the study employed the publicly available scrapWikiArt GitHub notebooks.